-When Implementing Fintech Advancement, Does Financial Regulation Unintentionally Ignore Less Privileged Populations?
-The Investigation of Regulatory Change, Objective and Subjective Financial Literacy
+Does Financial Regulation Unintentionally Ignore Less Privileged Populations?
+The Investigation of a Regulatory Fintech Advancement, Objective and Subjective Financial Literacy

-In 2014, the Israeli insurance and long term savings regulator reached out to the Israeli population, recommending the use of a new centralized Internet portal created by the regulator to help individuals find inactive retirement plans and withdraw inactive funds.
-We find that the government’s effort did not result in withdrawals of the majority of the accounts, and did not reach all subpopulations equally.
-Provident fund records indicate that those who took action and withdrew funds following the campaign live in central locations that have higher socioeconomic rankings, and they are relatively older.
-Using survey data, we found evidence that those with low financial literacy and confidence in their knowledge of retirement planning and the unemployed were less likely to have been aware of the financial regulatory campaigns.
-It seems that confidence in one’s financial knowledge is more important for financial action than objective literacy.
+In 2013–2015, the Israeli insurance and long-term savings regulator reached out to the population, recommending the use of a new centralized website created by the regulator to help individuals find inactive retirement savings accounts and close them )withdraw the funds or transfer them to active accounts).
+We find that the government’s efforts did not result in the closure of the majority of such accounts, and that the communication did not reach all subpopulations equally.
+Provident fund records indicate that those who closed accounts following the campaign were relatively older and tended to live in central locations that had a higher socioeconomic index.
+Using survey data, we find that the unemployed and those who lacked financial literacy and confidence in their knowledge of retirement planning were less likely to enter the website, and less likely to take action based on the information.
+Surprisingly, we find that subjective confidence in one’s financial knowledge in the specific subject matter—in this case, retirement savings—is a more important condition for financial action than objective knowledge.
 The survey further shows the importance of gender, age, education, and immigration status.
-We conclude that less privileged populations were less likely to have been aware of the campaign, to enter the Internet portal, and to have taken action based on the information.
+Using a controlled field experiment we also provide evidence that a more detailed and personal human intervention can achieve better results in relaying financial information to underprivileged populations compared with wide media campaigns.

 Suggested Citation: Suggested Citation